 Animal is a supplement company that’s about 35 years old and caters directly to the bodybuilding crowd with a wide array of muscle volumizers, testosterone support, joint support, and other products.
 (We’ve reviewed their protein powder and their BCAAs.)
 The company’s probably best known for their multivitamin called “Animal Pak,” but we decided to take their pre-workout for a spin.
-Here’s what we thought of the Green Apple flavor of “Fury.”
+We found Anima Fury to be one of the most effective pre workouts for energy, focus, endurance, and power.

 Animal Fury Nutrition & Ingredients